-PUEBLO, CO—As local pastor Stan Prior eloquently delivered his motivational message Sunday morning, a 10-year-old child reportedly somehow snuck into the service with his parents.
-While the church would normally let the infraction go with just a warning, on this fateful Sunday, the child exposed Prior’s sermons as simply rehashes of Disney movies.
+PUEBLO, CO - As local pastor Stan Prior eloquently delivered his motivational message Sunday morning, a 10-year-old child reportedly somehow snuck into the service with his parents.
+While the church would normally let the infraction go with just a warning, on this fateful Sunday, the child exposed Prior's sermons as blatant rehashes of Disney movies.

-As the pastor began by telling the audience a phrase he’d learned over his years of biblical study: “Hakuna Matata.”
-“It means no worries,” he said thoughtfully, but the child stood up and said, “Hey, that’s from The Lion King!” before ushers rushed over and wrestled the young troublemaker to the ground, taking him and his parents into the green room for questioning.
+The pastor began by telling the audience a phrase he'd learned over his years of biblical study: "Hakuna Matata - it means no worries," he said thoughtfully, but the child stood up and said, "Hey, that's from The Lion King!" before ushers rushed over and wrestled the young troublemaker to the ground, taking him and his parents into the green room for questioning.

 A brief review of Prior's messages over the past seven years revealed that almost every single sermon point he delivered was ripped straight out of an animated Disney film.

-One popular sermon began with a plea for audience members to simply, “let it go, can’t hold it back anymore,” while his 2014 Easter sermon finished with a powerful point letting audience members know that “if you keep on believing, the dream that you wish will come true.”
+One popular sermon began with a plea for audience members to "let it go, can't hold it back anymore," while his 2014 Easter message finished with the powerful claim that "if you keep on believing, the dream that you wish will come true."